-The Company and its subsidiary, Portsmouth, compute and file income tax returns and prepare discrete income tax provisions for financial reporting.
-The income tax benefit (expense) during the year ended June 30, 2014 and 2013 represents primarily the income tax effect on the Portsmouth's pretax income (loss) which includes its share in net income (loss) of the Hotel.
-The Company's tax benefit as a percentage of the Portsmouth's income (loss) before income taxes has increased in fiscal 2014 due to the redemption and a larger ownership in Justice.
+The Company consolidates Justice (Hotel) for financial reporting purposes and is not taxed on its non-controlling interest in the Hotel.
+The income tax benefit (expense) during the year ended June 30, 2014 and 2013 represents the income tax effect on the Company's pretax income which includes its share in net income (loss) of the Hotel.
+The Company's tax benefit as a percentage of the Company's income (loss) before income taxes has increased in fiscal 2014 due to the redemption and a larger ownership in Justice.